Blood Pressure Medication Dangers This Study Reveals

 If you have fallen once and you stay on the meds your odds are doubled of falling again.
 The falls are often worse than the strokes and heart attacks they are prescribed to prevent.
 The more HBP drugs the worse your odds. "most patients are on 10 plus medications by the time they are 70".

-"The potential harm and death associated with serious falls and injuries from blood pressure drugs are about the same or worse that stroke and heart attacks combined."
+"The potential harm and death associated with serious falls and injuries from blood pressure drugs are about the same or worse than stroke and heart attacks combined."
 Taking blood pressure meds except in extreme cases is just not worth it.
 Consult your health professional for the nutrients (cod liver oil yes Flomax NO) for that and make sure you develop your breathing.

 Blood pressure reduction with breathing development